-The mineral potential of the entire Yukon is ranked on the following maps using 18 individual deposit models.
+The mineral potential of the Yukon is ranked on 18 maps (Figs. 4a-r) using 18 individual deposit models.
 Of the 44 deposit models utilized in the 4 regional assessments, these 18 deposit types were deemed the most beneficial for publication as mineral potential maps.
 Relative rankings are from higher to lower and are illustrated using three categories for purposes of simplicity and ease of display.
-The index tract map shows the regions covered by each assessment phase, and the numbered tracts within each region.
-The subsequent maps show the relative potential, from higher to lower, for each tract to contain a specific deposit type.
+The maps show the relative potential, from higher to lower, for each tract to contain a specific deposit type.
 Every tract that was assessed for a given deposit model is ranked, and therefore tracts defined during different assessment phases are now ranked relative to one another.
 Tracts that were not assessed for a given deposit model are not ranked, and are displayed as white tracts on the respective mineral deposit model map.
 It should be emphasized, however, that no tract has zero potential and it still may be possible for a mineral deposit of a specific type to exist within a tract not assessed for that deposit model.